jasonaden/angular/aio/content/guide/practical-observable-usage.md

 # Practical Usage

+Here are some examples of domains in which Observables are particularly useful.

-## Typeahead suggestions
+## Type-ahead suggestions

-Another example of how Observables can simplify a potentially complex task is in implementing typeahead.
-Typically, a typeahead has to do a series of tasks:
+An example of how Observables can simplify a potentially complex task is in implementing type-ahead.
+Typically, a type-ahead has to do a series of tasks:

 * Listen for data from an input
 * Trim the value (remove whitespace) and make sure it’s a minimum length